PrincetonCompMemLab/narrative/README.md

 **how to use**

-Having generated a text file contains a bunch of stories (from step 1) under the `story/` directory, in the terminal, cd to `\src`, and run the cmd with the following format
+Having generated a text file contains a bunch of stories (from step 1) under the `story/schemaFiles_niter_nrepeats/` directory, in the terminal, cd to `\src`, and run the cmd with the following format
 ```
-python proc_txt.py input_file
+python proc_txt.py schemaFiles_niter_nrepeats
 ```
-where `input_file` is the stories file you got from step 1.
+where `schemaFiles_niter_nrepeats` is the name of the directory you just generated from step 1.
 For example, the following cmd is valid:
 ```
 python proc_txt.py poetry_fight_2_2
 ```
-This procedure generates a directory `input_file/` under the `story_processed/` directory
+This procedure generates 3 directories `shuffle_none/`, `shuffle_words/`, `shuffle_states/`, for training data without no shuffling, shuffled words and shuffled states, respectively.
+Inside each directory, you will see a bunch of files:
+- chars_we.txt - story with end markers
+- chars_woe.txt - story without end markers
+- words_*.npz - python friendly data file, has subfields `train` and `valid` for training and validation
+- word_dict.pickle - the dictionary of the token words
+- metadata.txt - text file version of word_dict.pickle (might add more things in the future)

 **Functionalities**: